dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

 {% endhighlight %}

+## Data Binding ##

 Ok back to the form.
-We're going to need a variable to track the state of the email-address field value so we can run some validations and other things on it.
-We share state between components in reagent using atoms.
-Atoms are uniquely implemented in reagent such that whenever an atom's value changes, any component that was using the atom gets rerendered.
-So we basically don't have to worry about manually updating our html!
-WOWOW!
+We're going to need a variable to track the state of the email-address field and auto updates as users type in their email address.
+In Angular and similar frameworks, we would achieve this by using some form of two way data binding.
+In reagent, we do something very similar using an Atom.
+Atoms are one of the few mutable data structure in Clojure.
+Reagent extends a Clojure Atom by ensuring that whenever an Atom is mutated, any component that uses it is rerendered (so we don't have to worry about updating our views).
+So let's use that!

-So let's create a new atom for email-address and pass it into an email-input component (that we haven't created yet).
+We create a new atom for email-address and pass it into an email-input component (that we haven't created yet).

 {% highlight clojure  %}
 (defn home-page []
-  (let [email-address (atom nil)]
+  ;; We define the email-address as an atom right here (let [email-address (atom nil)]
     (fn []
       [:div {:class "signup-wrapper"}
        [:h2 "Welcome to TestChimp"]
-       [:form
-        [email-input email-address]]])))
+       [:form]])))
 {% endhighlight %}

-Notice how we compose the email-input component into a form div by just placing a vector [email-input email-address] inside the vector describing the form.
-Super simple!
-The first element of the vector is just the name of the function defining the component and the next elements are the arguments to that function.
-You can see how easy it is to build and compose components to make simple, modular ui elements.
+;; We pass the email address atom into an email-input component [email-input email-address]

-Notice how we also changed home-page now to return a function.
+Notice how we changed home-page now to return a function.
 Reagent requires that if we do any setup via lets etc., we return a function that in turn returns the elements we want.
 This just sets up the lexical scoping up front.

+## The Building Blocks of our UI - Functions ##

+Let's now create the html for our actual email input form.
+We're going to do this by creating a function that is just responsible for the UI of the email input.
+What's awesome about this is that functions are now the building blocks of our UI.
+That's exactly how LISP was intended to be used!

-Let's now fill out the email-input component.
-In the spirit of LISP, we are defining a generic function for input-elements, and having the email-input just be a specific application of that function.
-Awesome.
+Let's develop a generic function for input-elements, and have the email-input just be a specific application of that function.
+Awesome!
+This is the essence of LISP (but we're applying it to UI)!

 {% highlight clojure  %}
 (defn input-element